Love's Cure: Synopsis

 Clara cannot resist her combative instincts; when a street brawl breaks out between the Vitelli and Alvarez factions, she draws a sword and plunges in.
 Yet when she sees Vitelli fighting bravely, alone against her father and a follower, she so admires his courage that she fights on his side and saves him.
 The two are instantly attracted to each other.
 The situation is complicated, though, when Clara learns that Vitelli maintains a sexual relationship with the courtesan Malroda.
-The courtesan exploits Vitelli for gold and jewels, but is enamored of a man named Piorato — who, jealous of the nobleman, exposes Vitelli's affair to Clara.
-She is distressed by the knowledge — yet when Vitelli is set upon by Piorato and his followers, Clara grabs a sword and saves Vitelli again.
+The courtesan exploits Vitelli for gold and jewels, but is enamored of a man named Piorato – who, jealous of the nobleman, exposes Vitelli's affair to Clara.
+She is distressed by the knowledge – yet when Vitelli is set upon by Piorato and his followers, Clara grabs a sword and saves Vitelli again.
 The two come to an understanding: once Vitelli sees that he must give up sexual license, and once Clara is ready to sacrifice her masculine behaviours, they can agree to become husband and wife.

 Alvarez tries several approaches to make his son Lucio more masculine, but without much success; he grows increasingly desperate and exasperated.
 In another street fight, elements of both factions are set upon by a gang of would-be thieves; Lucio finally fights when he sees his father in danger.
 He also meets Vitelli's sister Genevora, and the two of them quickly fall in love.

 The King of Spain, tired of the long-running feud and civil strife, issues a proclamation allowing Vitelli and Alvarez to resolve their difference through a trial by combat.
 When the time for the combat comes, the intended duellists are interrupted by Clara, Genevora, and Eugenia, who plead for a peaceful resolution.
 The combatants are obdurate; but when the three women arm themselves with swords and a pistol and threaten to fight too, the men finally accept a peaceful compact.
 With the feud pacified, Vitelli and Clara, and Lucio and Genevora, are free to marry.

 The play supplies abundant comic material through the corrupt constable Alguazeir and his group of tradesmen, who plan to become thieves but without the competence needed for success.
 Verbal fireworks between Malroda and Piorato, and Bobadilla and various characters, also contribute.

-Love's Cure is one of the mere dozen plays in the Fletcher canon that were not revived in the Restoration era — somewhat surprisingly, since the play exploits the titillation factor of gender cross-dressing.
+Love's Cure is one of the mere dozen plays in the Fletcher canon that were not revived in the Restoration era – somewhat surprisingly, since the play exploits the titillation factor of gender cross-dressing.
 It was, however, reprinted in a single-play quarto edition in 1718.

 Critical responses

-The manifold problems about Love's Cure inevitably complicate the scholarly and critical response to the play.
-It is hard to say what the play reveals about Fletcher's dramaturgic artistry when his participation in the project is so clouded by uncertainty – one critic even referring to Fletcher's "collaboration with the dead".
-The play's strong theme of gender and sexuality, though, has attracted modern commentators on the subject.
+The play's strong theme of gender and sexuality has attracted modern commentators on the subject.